ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>RC Controller</b></td>
 			<td><details>
 				<summary>Nearby turrets and drones attack with you... <i>BUT no longer attack automatically.</i></summary>
-				All turrets and drones under your ownership within 150 meters will no longer auto-target, auto-attack, or chase enemies.
+				<small>All turrets and drones under your ownership within 150 meters will no longer auto-target, auto-attack, or chase enemies.
 Order drones to fire by holding your Primary skill keybind.
-Affected turrets and drones gain +100% attack speed <small>(+25% per stack)</small>.
+Affected turrets and drones gain +100% attack speed (+25% per stack).</small>
 			</details></td>
 			<td><ul>
 			</ul></td>